manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

     SimpleConsumer class, you will notice it fetches MultiFetchResponse objects that include offsets as a list.
 In addition to that, when you iterate the Kafka Message, you will have MessageAndOffset objects that include both, the offset and the message sent.
     Yes, it is possible to get the message offset after producing a message in Kafka.
 When you send a message to a Kafka topic, the producer API can return metadata about the message, including the offset of the message in the topic partition

-!!!- info "29.
-What is the role of the offset in kafka?"
-    In Kafka, the offset is a unique identifier for each record within a Kafka topic's partition.
-It denotes the position of a record within the partition.
-The offset is used by consumers to track which records have been read and which haven't, allowing for fault-tolerant and scalable message consumption.
-Essentially, it enables consumers to pick up reading from the exact point they left off, even in the event of a failure or restart, thereby ensuring that no messages are lost or read multiple times.

 !!!- info "30.
 Can you explain the concept of leader and follower in kafka ecosystem?"
     In Apache Kafka, the concepts of "leader" and "follower" refer to roles that brokers play within a Kafka cluster to manage partitions of a topic.
     - **Leader**: For each partition of a topic, there is one broker that acts as the leader.
 The leader is responsible for handling all read and write requests for that partition.
 When messages are produced to a partition, they are sent to the leader broker, which then writes the messages to its local storage.
 The leader broker ensures that messages are stored in the order they are received.
     - **Follower**: Followers are other brokers in the cluster that replicate the data of the leader for fault tolerance.
 Each follower continuously pulls messages from the leader to stay up-to-date, ensuring that it has an exact copy of the leader's data.
 In case the leader broker fails, one of the followers can be elected as the new leader, ensuring high availability.

-!!!- info "31.
-What do you mean by zookeeper in Kafka and what are its uses?"
-    Apache ZooKeeper is a naming registry for distributed applications as well as a distributed, open-source configuration and synchronization service.
-It keeps track of the Kafka cluster nodes' status, as well as Kafka topics, partitions, and so on.
-    ZooKeeper is used by Kafka brokers to maintain and coordinate the Kafka cluster.
-When the topology of the Kafka cluster changes, such as when brokers and topics are added or removed, ZooKeeper notifies all nodes.
-When a new broker enters the cluster, for example, ZooKeeper notifies the cluster, as well as when a broker fails.
-ZooKeeper also allows brokers and topic partition pairs to elect leaders, allowing them to select which broker will be the leader for a given partition (and server read and write operations from producers and consumers), as well as which brokers contain clones of the same data.
-When the cluster of brokers receives a notification from ZooKeeper, they immediately begin to coordinate with one another and elect any new partition leaders that are required.
-This safeguards against the unexpected absence of a broker.

-!!!- info "32.
-What do you mean by a Partition in Kafka?"
-    Kafka topics are separated into partitions, each of which contains records in a fixed order.
-A unique offset is assigned and attributed to each record in a partition.
-Multiple partition logs can be found in a single topic.
-This allows several users to read from the same topic at the same time.
-Topics can be parallelized via partitions, which split data into a single topic among numerous brokers.
-    Replication in Kafka is done at the partition level.
-A replica is the redundant element of a topic partition.
-Each partition often contains one or more replicas, which means that partitions contain messages that are duplicated across many Kafka brokers in the cluster.
-One server serves as the leader of each partition (replica), while the others function as followers.
-The leader replica is in charge of all read-write requests for the partition, while the followers replicate the leader.
-If the lead server goes down, one of the followers takes over as the leader.
-To disperse the burden, we should aim for a good balance of leaders, with each broker leading an equal number of partitions.

 !!!- info "33.
 What do you mean by Kafka schema registry?"
     A Schema Registry is present for both producers and consumers in a Kafka cluster, and it holds Avro schemas.
 For easy serialization and de-serialization, Avro schemas enable the configuration of compatibility parameters between producers and consumers.
 The Kafka Schema Registry is used to ensure that the schema used by the consumer and the schema used by the producer are identical.
 The producers just need to submit the schema ID and not the whole schema when using the Confluent schema registry in Kafka.
 The consumer looks up the matching schema in the Schema Registry using the schema ID.